microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 * The EntryEnumerationCallback is called with an internal lock held.
 Kindly review the documentation for the callback.
 * In case a buffer was inserted in the sink-mode DMF_BufferPool with a timeout, there is a race condition between timer expiring and the Client enumerating the buffers for that DMF_BufferPool.
 To handle that corretly, this Method will not enumerate a buffer for which a timer has just expired.
 For that buffer the EVT_DMF_BufferPool_TimerCallback would be called (if it has not already been called).
 * The Client is expected to know the size of the returned buffer and also the corresponding context.
-* The Module implementation handles race conditions where differnet threads are putting, getting or enumerating buffers for a buffer pool instance.
+* The Module implementation handles race conditions where different threads are putting, getting or enumerating buffers for a buffer pool instance.
 This Module handles those race conditions and is multithread safe.

 -----------------------------------------------------------------------------------------------------------------------------------